Share this Post

 The Paramount Sheriff’s Station (shown below) is a good example of a smaller fabricated barrier system relying on baffle windows:

-Note that the baffle design allows for excellent communication while maintaining long, totally undistorted sightliness.
+Note that the baffle design allows for excellent communication while maintaining undistorted sightliness.

 Most Government Buildings Use Level 3 Ballistic Barriers

 In general, most government facilities—regardless of their locale or business—need Level 3 ballistic barriers.
-These are a good investment, and offer the right balance of security and convenience.
-Some highly sensitive military or Defense Department sites might call for systems as high as Level 5, but even that is extremely rare.
-Going higher is virtually unheard of with domestic bullet resistant barriers.
+These are a good investment and offer the right balance of security and convenience.
+Some military applications may require a higher level of security, but for most domestic bullet-resistant barrier systems, Level 3 is the right solution.